IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 - StageAPI forces people to convert their XML files to something called "Lua rooms", which is XML data converted to Lua.
 It then imports the Lua rooms at run-time and manually deploys their contents.
 - Lua rooms are, in essence, the biggest hack in the history of Isaac modding.
 A lot of code is dedicated to making it all work.
 (You have to architect a solution for loading empty room data, work around grid entities not spawning properly, handle special entities like Slides, and so on.)
 - But what if there was a better way?
 There's no need to go down this rabbit hole.
 The IsaacScript library uses real XML/STB files, and lazy-loads their data when needed using the `goto` command, resulting in a completely seamless experience.
-- This means that for the end-user creating stages is even easier than before.
-No Basement Renovator hooks required!
+- This means that for people creating new stages, things are ultra simple - no Basement Renovator hooks required!

 ### 5. An Isaac library should be compatible with other Isaac libraries.